theovergrownnetwork/theovergrownnetwork/README.md

 i have had issues with people not being able to tell my tone, if you cannot tell my tone and i havent used a tone tag just ask for one!

-**alot** of "small" things trigger me (it wont be listed here, but **some** are in my rentries.), and can cause me to go into episodes. please be aware of this before interacting with me
+**alot** of "small" things trigger me (it wont all be listed on my github, but **some** are in my rentries.), and can cause me to go into episodes. please be aware of this before interacting with me

 i have slight td on ponytown, please ask before doing anything (doesnt apply if i am familiar with you and/or youre my friend!)